-When Ideate ReNumber launches, it will check to see if there are any Rules already loaded within the project and if not, Ideate ReNumber will load all Rules located at the location specified within the Manage Rules dialog.
-As long as one Rule applies, Ideate ReNumber will not attempt to load any default rules.
+When Ideate ReNumber launches, it will check to see if there are any rules already loaded within the project.
+If no rules are found, Ideate ReNumber will load all rules at the location specified within the Manage Rules dialog.
+As long as at least one Rule is already present in the project, Ideate ReNumber will not attempt to load any default rules.

-To access the default Rules, select Ideate ReNumber > Manage > Manage Options.
-The default path value for the Rule Library Path will point to C:\Program Files\Ideate\Ideate Software 2017\IdeateApps\en-US\Basic Rules folder.
+To access the default rules, select Ideate ReNumber >”...”.
+The default path value for the Rule Library Path will point to C:\Program Files\Ideate\Ideate Software 20XX\IdeateApps\en-US\Basic Rules folder.
 Ideate ReNumber will load any Rules found within the folder specified, including any Rules within subfolders.
-For example, if you change the default location to C:\Program Files\Ideate\Ideate Software 2017\IdeateApps\en-US\ (omitting the \Basic Rules) both the Basic Rules and Bonus Rules content will be automatically loaded into any new project.
+For example, if you change the default location to C:\Program Files\Ideate\Ideate Software 20XX\IdeateApps\en-US\ (omitting the \Basic Rules) both the Basic Rules and Bonus Rules content will be automatically loaded into any new project.
 If the value for the Rule Library Path is empty, no Rules will be imported into new projects.

-Once a Rule is loaded into a project it will be saved within the project for future use.
-If that Rule is modified within the project, the modified version is only saved within the Project.
-Customized Rules can be shared with other Revit projects through the process of Import, Export, Imbedding in a Template, or by forcing a Reload from the default location.
+Once a rule is loaded into a project, it will be saved within the project for future use.
+If a rule is modified within the project, the modified version is only saved within the project.
+Customized rules can be shared with other Revit projects through the process of Import, Export, Imbedding in a Template, or by forcing a Reload from the default location.

 To share a new or modified rule from within a Project:

 To import a rule from another Project: